Link Together to Alleviate Loneliness

 This campaign calls on members to work alongside health and social care providers, and raise awareness of the causes and impacts of loneliness.

 During the Coronavirus pandemic, it’s important to take steps to look after yourself and others if you can.
-With self-isolation and social distancing measures in place, more of us may now feel lonely and for those who are already vulnerable, existing feelings of loneliness may be exacerbated.
+More of us may feel lonely, and for those who are already vulnerable, existing feelings of loneliness may be exacerbated.
 Scroll down for some ideas of things you can do to support your wellbeing and the people around you.

 While tackling loneliness has always been part of the WI’s ethos, members brought it to the forefront of WI’s national campaigning agenda with the launch of our Link Together campaign in 2017.
 To help ensure people get the support they need, the campaign calls on members to work alongside health and social care providers, and raise awareness of the causes and impacts of loneliness.